datasig-ac-uk/esig/README.md

-## esig
+The package esig provides a toolset (previously called sigtools) for transforming vector time series in stream space to signatures in effect space.

-[esig](http://esig.readthedocs.io/en/latest/index.html) is a Python package written by Terry Lyons et al. for transforming vector time series in stream space to signatures in effect space.
+The software is strictly for evaluation only; all other rights reserved.